mmaroti/tasync/README.md

 Takes a node.js style asynchronous function `func` which should be called with a callback at the last argument, and turns it into a function that returns futures.
-In particular, if `func` calls the callback before returning, then the new function will return a regular object or throws an exception, otherwise it will return a future object which will be eventually resolved or rejected.
+In particular, if `func` calls the callback before returning, then the new function will return a regular object or throw an exception, otherwise it will return a future object which will be eventually resolved or rejected.